-NCL Home> Application examples> Data Processing || Data files for examples
+NCL Home> Application examples> Data Analysis || Data files for some examples

 Zonal Average

-dim_avg: averages the right most dimension of a variable.
+dim_avg averages the right most dimension of a variable.
 So, for TS(time,lat,lon), the lon dimension is averaged which results in a zonal average.

 This example used dim_avg_Wrap which preserves meta data.